yaowenqiang/gsk/README.md

 ## Understading Namespaces

+Understanding Namespaces

++ A namespace is a strict isolation that occurs on Linux Kernel level
++ Every kubelctl request uses namespaces to ensure that resources are strictly separated and names don't have to bbe unique
++ Namespaces can be added when creating a pod, thus ensuring that a pod is availiable in a specific namespace only
++ Before adding a pod to a namespace, ensre that the namespace exists
++ Use namespaces in cluster environments with many users that are spread across multiple teams and  projects

+Default Namespaces

++ By default, Kubernetes has three namespaces
+  + default
+  + kube-public
+  + kube-system

 ## Working with Namespaces

+> kubectl get ns
+> kubectl create ns secrect
+> kubectl get ns secret
+> kubectl get ns secret -o yaml
+> kubectl describe ns secret

 ## Working with Replica Sets
 ## Understading Deployments
 ## Lab: Running a Deployment